Establishing a New Revenue Producing Activity

 - For student hourly employees, the actual amount paid per hour is sufficient.
 If the student works over the summer and the account is charged FICA, that cost may be included in the hourly cost.
-Current FICA rates can be found at Benefit and Payroll News.
+Current FICA rates can be found HERE.

 - All other employees have fringe benefits and may have leave time.
 Start by calculating the total cost for these employees, including salary and fringe benefits.
 For current employees, the exact cost of benefits is available on WISDM.
 Multiply the monthly charges, such as health insurance, by 12 and the charges related to individual payrolls by the number of pay periods to get the annual cost.
 For university staff, there are 26 pay periods in a year.
 There are 12 pay periods for academic staff and faculty.

 - Determine the total cost of supplies and services that are not charged directly to customers.
 This would include costs such as telephone, training, and office supplies, and copy machine leases.